gmazzap/ATP/README.md

 ## Temporary container class

 When a temporary content is set, via filter or using `ajax_template_part_content()`, it is added wrapped inside a `<div>` tag.

 Is possible to set HTML class attribute for this container using **`"ajax_template_loading_class"`** filter hook.

 Callbacks hooking this filter receive same 4 arguments passed by `"ajax_template_loading_content"`.

-Note that `<div>` container is always added to page, even when no temporary content is used, but by default it is hidden using in-line CSS style, but using `"ajax_template_loading_class"` filter, is possible to add classes to the `<div>` and so be able to style it via CSS: among other things is possible to use a *loader image* by setting it as background image CSS property of a class added via this filter.
+Note that `<div>` container is always added to page, even when no temporary content is used, but by default it is hidden using in-line CSS, but using `"ajax_template_loading_class"` filter, is possible to add classes to the `<div>` and so be able to style it via CSS: among other things is possible to use a *loader image* by setting it as background image CSS property of a class added via this filter.